 This makes Java 9 the perfect topic for our next ZTLive webinar.
 We are thrilled to have two amazing speakers (and amazing human beings) to present on some great Java 9 topics: Venkat Subramaniam and Simon Ritter.

 Excited yet?
-We already have over 1,300 devs registered!
-You can join them too, just click below:
+We had over 900 devs attend the webinar live!
+You can join in on the fun, just click below:

 First a little background on our speakers for those who may not know.
 Dr. Venkat Subramaniam is an award-winning author, founder of Agile Developer, Inc., creator of Agilelearner.com, and an instructional professor at the University of Houston.
 And of course that mustache must be seen to be believed.
 Amazing.